Zoumon Kashiya-Yokocho Branch

 sightseeing

-The large purple noren (shop curtain with its emblem and name) by the entrance of the Kawagoe Kashiya Yokochō (Candy Alley) marks the location of this candy store.
-A wide variety of sweets including, kura manjū (Japanese-style bun stuffed with sweetened bean paste), sweet potato yōkan (sweetened bean jelly), potato sweets, and rice crackers produced at the store are sold.
-We are capable of assisting you in basic English.
+The entrance of the Kawagoe Kashiya Yokochō candy store is marked with a large purple noren (shop curtain with emblem and name).
+A wide variety of sweets are produced and sold here, including kura manjū (Japanese-style bun stuffed with sweetened bean paste), sweet potato yōkan (sweetened bean jelly), potato sweets, and rice crackers.
+We can assist you in basic English.

 Basic Information